University Library (University of Illinois Urbana-Champaign)

-The University Library at the University of Illinois Urbana–Champaign is the network of libraries, including both physical and virtual library spaces, which serves the university's students, faculty, and staff, as well as scholars and researchers worldwide.
-The University Library continues to evolve to serve the needs of the University of Illinois at Urbana–Champaign campus.
+The University Library is the library system of the University of Illinois Urbana-Champaign.
+It comprises a network of physical and digital libraries.
+It provides resources and services to the university's students, faculty, staff, and the broader community.

 History of the University Library

 The University Library came into being before the university with which it is affiliated, as the university board considered it essential that students and faculty would have books waiting to greet them when the university opened its doors.
 However, this earliest collection was very small and did not yet have its own library building.
 As a result, the University Library has moved as it has grown throughout its history, a trend that continues to this day.
 While its collections had previously resided elsewhere, Altgeld Hall (known as Library Hall at the time) was the first building built specifically to house the university's library.
 Today, Altgeld Hall is home to the university's Math Department; the University Library moved in the 1920s to what is now called the Main Library.